Students on a Bench

-Cindy Sherman Cindy Sherman is the founder and CEO of The Write Turn.
+Cindy Sherman is the founder and CEO of The Write Turn.
 She is a speech-language pathologist with a doctorate in special education.
-As an SLP, Cindy serviced students with communication impairments in grades K-12 and developed a specific interest and expertise in literacy intervention.
 Cindy is trained in various reading intervention programs and uses a more language-based approach when helping students improve their phonological awareness, reading comprehension, and written language skills.
-While volunteering and working in many classrooms in DC and Maryland, Cindy observed the number of students who lacked written language skills and realized the need for more explicit instruction in many public and private schools.
+As a speech-language pathologist, Cindy serviced students with expressive and receptive language deficits and developed a specific interest and expertise in written language.
+While volunteering and working in a number of public and private schools across Washington, DC and Maryland, Cindy observed the number of students who struggled with written language and realized the need for more explicit strategy instruction in the classroom.

 Cindy has written articles on the effectiveness of her strategy instruction in writing, including A Strategic Approach to Writing and Revision for Students with Learning Disabilities; The Effects of Strategy Instruction with A CDO Procedure in General Education Settings; Revising Strategy Instruction in Inclusive Settings: Effects for English Learners and Novice Writers; Self-regulated Strategy Development for Teaching Writing; and FIX: A Strategic Approach to Revision For Academically and Linguistically Diverse Learners.
 Cindy has also written a chapter entitled "Technology to Facilitate the General Education Curriculum" for Communication Technology for Students in Special Education or Gifted Programs.